p-koo/exponential_activations/README.md

 	* plots a comparison of saliency maps for sequences with Residualbind with relu activations and exponential activations (saves to: task6/attr_plots)

+#### Other functions
+* helper.py
+	* functions that are useful to run analysis
+* tfomics
+	* additional useful functions for NN models and interpretability
+* model_zoo
+	* CNN models used in this study
+* generate_data
+	* Notebooks used to generate data for Task 1, Task2, and Task3